 This contractor and subcontractor shall abide by the requirements of 41 CFR 30-300.5(a) and 41 CF 60-741.5(a).
 These regulations prohibit discrimination against qualified protected veterans and qualified individuals on the basis of disability, and requires affirmative action by covered prime contractors and subcontractors to employ and advance in employment qualified protected veterans and qualified individuals with disabilities.

-The University of West Florida offers salaried employees the opportunity to participate in a variety of benefit programs.
+The University of West Florida offers employees the opportunity to participate in a variety of benefit programs.
+OPS employees may also be eligible for certain benefits.
 All insurance programs are voluntary; however, employees must choose a retirement plan.
 We offer competitive plans for medical, dental, vision, and other supplemental plans.
 In addition, benefit eligible employees are offered their choice of several retirement plans.
-For more detailed information on these plans, please visit our Benefits page.
+For more detailed information on these plans, you may review our Benefits and Services Offered, as well as our Benefits page.